 In the late 1880s, a wooden structure was built to house the College’s model school and provide training for future teachers.
 The model school facility was Monmouth’s only school until completion of Monmouth High School in 1911.
 After the high school was built, the model school housed only the elementary students (K-8).
 In 1915, ONS constructed a new building for the Training School which later became the ITC building.
 Two annexes were added to the building in 1949 and the name changed to Monmouth Training School.
-After the completion on the Monmouth Elementary School in 1964, the name was changed to College Elementary School (CES) to avoid confusion.
+After the completion on the Monmouth Elementary School in 1964, the name was changed to Campus Elementary School (CES) to avoid confusion.
 In 1986, CES vacated the building to make way for the building rededication as the university’s Instructional Technology Center (ITC).

 CURRENT USES: The building now houses the university’s computer and audio/visual centers in addition to office space and classrooms.
 Over the front doors is the quote :He who dares to teach must never cease to learn.”
 The subject of some controversy, the quotation has been attributed to librarian John Cotton Dana who initially suggested it for a New Jersey teachers training college in 1912.

 Since 1968, the Homecoming Queen has planted a rose bush in the Queen’s Rose Garden.
 Until 1980, the roses were planted near the pergola and decorative wall behind Todd Hall that once hid the physical plant and root cellar from view.
 Current Homecoming Queens now plant their roses by the west entrance to the Werner University center.